bendichter/brokenaxes/README.md

 ## How do I do more?
 You can customize brokenaxes outside of the supported features listed above.
 Brokenaxes works by creating a number of smaller axes objects, with the positions and sizes of those axes dictated by the data ranges used in the constructor.
 Those individual axes are stored as a list in `bax.axs`.
 Most customizations will require accessing those inner axes objects.
-There is also a larger invisible axes object, `bax.big_ax`, which spans the entire brokenaxes region and is used for things like x and y axis labels.
+(See the last two lines of [the datetime example](https://github.com/bendichter/brokenaxes#datetime)).
+There is also a larger invisible axes object, `bax.big_ax`, which spans the entire brokenaxes region and is used for things like x and y axis labels which span all of the smaller axes.

 ### Gallery
 If you make a plot with this tool that you are proud of, send me a png and code and I'll add it to the gallery!

 ### Life advice